+Student Success

-Student Success School Goal: Increase the percent of students scoring above the 60th percentile in math from 6% (Spring 2023 will update to Fall '23 when available) to 15% (spring '24) as measured by MAP Growth Assessments.
-Increase the percent of students scoring above the 60th percentile in reading from 18% (Spring 2023 will update to Fall '23 when available) to 22% (spring '24).
+School Goal: Increase the percentage of students scoring above the 60th percentile in math from 27% (Spring 2024) to 32% (spring '25) as measured by MAP Growth Assessments.
+Increase the percentage of students scoring above the 60th percentile in reading from 23% (Spring 2024)) to 28% (Spring '25).

 Aligned to Nevada's STIP Goal: Goal 3: All students experience continued academic growth.

-Improvement Strategy: Teachers will use a Data Driven Instruction and Ass College and Career Readiness Anchor Standards and content area standard ,
+Improvement Strategy: Teachers will use a Data Driven Instruction and Assessment Cycle to monitor Student Learning Goals aligned with College and Career Readiness Anchor Standards and content area standards.